fixiabis/GridBoard/README.md

 let board = new GridBoard(3, 2);
 board.orientation = GridOrientation.BFRL;
 board.getGridByAbsoluteCoordinateFromOrientation(2, 1);
-board.getGridByAbsoluteCoordinateFromOrientation(0, 0, GridDirection.FBLR); // use direction only one times
+board.getGridByAbsoluteCoordinateFromOrientation(0, 0, GridDirection.FBLR); // use orientation only one times
 ```

 looks like this: